Prabhat0018/InChat-Finder/README.md

 "# InChat-Finder"

-**InChat-Finder** is a Chrome extension that lets you **search, highlight, and instantly jump** to specific questions, answers, or keywords inside long conversations with AI tools like ChatGPT, Claude, Gemini, etc.
+**InChat-Finder** is a Chrome extension that lets you **search, highlight, and instantly jump** to specific questions, answers, or keywords inside long conversations with ChatGpt.

 Say goodbye to endless scrolling.
 Find what matters — instantly.